 The capital of Belgium and the European Union has plenty to keep you entertained.
 One of the things to do in Brussels is visiting the headquarters of the European Union.
 The main attractions are situated in the city center, the Grand Place where is located in the town hall and the king’s house.
 Nearby is the statue of Everard’s Serclaes, who was a local hero.
 It is said if you rub the statue it gives good luck.

-You must visit the Manneken-Pis statue.
+One of the other best things to do in Brussels is visiting the Manneken-Pis statue.
 The statue itself isn’t that great, but is the symbol of the city!
 At first, it was a fountain that played an essential role in the former distribution of drinking water.
 The legend says the statue is a representation of a boy who was spying the soldiers that were attacking the city, and he urinated on the burning fuse that they were planing in detonating and thus saved the city.
 The statue is often dressed in costumes.

 The Atomium was constructed for the world fair in 1958, nowadays it serves as a place to do exhibitions.
 It is quite impressive, 102 m high and each sphere have 18 m in diameter, inside it is very futuristic, it seems like you are inside a space station.